 It’s no secret that most indie authors are flat broke even after publishing multiple books.
 But we can all afford something and that’s where we’re going to start.
 If you value your time as a business owner then there are many things an assistant can do for you:

-3. They can deal with technical issues on your website, or ebooks.
+- They can deal with technical issues on your website, or with your ebooks.

 Author Assistants are a Growing Business

-Many vanity presses are notorious for over billing self-published authors for services like press releases and file conversion but a virtual assistant is way more cheaper.
-In fact, they’re sometimes thousands of dollars cheaper than what a vanity press charges.
+Many vanity presses are notorious for over-billing self-published authors for services like press releases and file conversion but a virtual assistant is way cheaper.
+When in reality, they’re sometimes thousands of dollars cheaper than what a vanity press charges.
 Here are just a few sites to investigate if you’re considering making the leap.

 If you’re publishing on a shoestring budget, you might want to consider hiring a college intern.
-The only caveat here is that you must offer them real world experience.
-Also there are laws governing how businesses utilize free labor, such as, how many hours they can work before they’re considered an employee.
-So be sure to research the labor laws in your part of the world.
+The only caveat here is that you must offer them real-world experience.
+Also, there are laws governing how businesses utilize free labor, such as, how many hours they can work before they’re considered an employee.
+So be sure to research the labor laws in your part of the world before hiring an intern.

 Here are some places to get you started:

-I hope I gave you something to think about in the future when you begin to find yourself overwhelmed and over burdened by things non-writing related.
-There’s no shame in needing help.
-Most businesses, even the Fortune 500’s are hiring interns and freelancers to help with redundant tasks like accounting and social media management.
-That way they can keep the main thing, the main thing.
-Believe it or not, we indie authors need to have the same philosophy.
+I hope I gave you something to think about in the future when you begin to find yourself overwhelmed and overburdened by administrative tasks.
+Remember, there’s no shame in needing help.
+Most businesses and even the Fortune 500′s are hiring interns to help with redundant tasks like social media management, and PR, so they can keep the main thing, the main thing.